swiftlang/swift-evolution/proposals/0410-atomics.md

 var myAtomic = Atomic<Int>(123)
 ```

 By making this a compiler error users will not have an unexpected dynamic exclusivity check inserted on atomic accesses.
 This means global variables, local variables, and stored properties cannot have a `var _: Atomic`.
 Similarly, you cannot declare a computed property that returns an `Atomic`.
-If one truly needs a computed property somehow, you can workaround this by declaring the initial value as the return value for the computed property and use that to initialize an atomic:
+If one truly needs a computed property for whatever reason, you can workaround this by declaring the initial value as the return value for the computed property and use that to initialize an atomic:

 ```swift
 var computedInt: Int {